cjbauer/idmas/DedRepCases.md

 would probably mean little since she cannot provide a tx id from addresses provably Alices and to addresses provably Bob's.

-3. Suppose Alice paid Bob the 1 bitcoin, but Bob accuses her of not having paid.
+Case 3.
+Suppose Alice paid Bob the 1 bitcoin, but Bob accuses her of not having paid.

 As in the previous case, Bob could sign and publish